weisrc/nesv/README.md

 CPU is not cycle accurate: implements instructions in the minimal amount of cycles required.

-This project will be targeting the Basys3 FPGA, regular computers (verilator) and the web (emscripten).
+This project will be targeting the Basys3 FPGA (vivado), regular computers (verilator) and the web (emscripten).

 This project will interface with MicroSD cards as the storage medium and the keyboard as the controller.